 If you or any of your employees or customers exhibit these symptoms, call 911 immediately.

-7. Keep the Fridge Maintained
+7. Keep the Refrigerator Maintained

 An improperly maintained refrigerator is a disaster waiting to happen.
 Contact a certified mechanic to put together an inspection and maintenance plan.
-If your fridge goes out in the middle of a hot, busy day, you are likely to lose out on a lot of business.
+If your refrigerator goes out in the middle of a hot, busy day, you are likely to lose out on a lot of business.

 8. Keep the Refrigerator Door Closed

-Opening and closing the fridge door too much lowers the temperature.
+Opening and closing the refrigerator door too much lowers the temperature.
 Consolidate steps by getting everything you might need out as long as it’s safe to do so.
 And at all other times, keep that door closed!

 9. Upgrade Your Storage Containers